Otis Taylor (American football): Professional career

 Taylor was selected in the fourth round of the 1965 AFL draft (Chiefs) and the 15th round of the NFL draft, by the Philadelphia Eagles.
 After a famous "baby-sitting" incident, in which Taylor "escaped" from NFL scouts, he was signed for the Chiefs by their legendary scout Lloyd Wells.

-He was the prototype for the big and skilled wide receivers to follow as dominant in professional football.

 Future Hall of Fame Chiefs' coach Hank Stram brought Taylor along slowly as a rookie, until he had to start Taylor for an injured Chris Burford in the season's last three games.
 He had played mainly on special teams before that.
 Taylor caught 16 of his 26 receptions that year in those last three games.
 He had five touchdown catches overall, and averaged 17.2 yards per reception, fourth best in the AFL.
 He was second among all rookies in receptions, three behind George Sauer Jr., who started 11 games compared to Taylor's four.

 He followed that up in 1966 by leading the AFL with a 22.4 yards per reception average, finishing second in total receiving yards (1,297), as well as having the longest pass reception of the season (89 yards).
 At season's end, he was voted first-team All-AFL by the Associated Press (AP), Newspaper Enterprise Association (NEA) and United Press International (UPI), and was selected for the 1966 AFL All-Star team.

 In 1967, Taylor tied for the AFL league lead in receiving touchdowns with 11, tied for fourth in receptions (59), and was fourth in receiving yards (958).
 After the AFL-NFL merger, he led the NFL in receiving yards in 1971 with 1,110.
 He made the AFC-NFC Pro Bowl twice and in 1971 was named Consensus All-Pro by the AP, NEA, the Pro Football Writers Association (PFWA) and Pro Football Weekly.
 The PFWA also named him first-team All-Pro for the 1972 season, and the UPI named him first-team All-Conference.